 The emphasis laid by the Special Committee on the economic unity and interdependence of all sections of the population in Palestine leads inevitably to the conclusion that economic unity must necessarily be preserved.
 This can be achieved only by maintaining political unity.

-80. The next economic consideration which equally rules out partition is the essential requisite of viability.
+Back to top80.
+The next economic consideration which equally rules out partition is the essential requisite of viability.
 The proposed Jewish State is to be allotted the best parts of the country and might therefore be viable.
 The Arab State, however, would be so lacking in resources as to be definitely not viable.
 The facts set forth below establish these contentions:

 (a) It is recognized that citriculture is the most important industry in Palestine and that citrus constitutes the main item of export.
 According to chapter II, paragraph 28 of the Special Committee's report, "citrus is the main export crop; before the trade was interrupted during the war, it accounted for 80 per cent of the total value of exports”.
 Again, paragraph 27 of chapter II contains the following statement: "Palestine is still mainly an agricultural country since about 65 per cent of the population gain a living directly from agriculture.
 Nevertheless, the country is not self-sufficient in food and is especially deficient in cereal production, about 50 per cent of its cereals being supplied by imports."
 In paragraph 29 of chapter